 Section 12.5 The duly elected President and Vice President of Local No. 1180 of the American Federation of State, County and Municipal Employees work groups may be from any of the AFSCME Units and shall preside over all bargaining groups of AFSCME.

-Section 12.6 The duly elected Union President of Local No. 1180 shall be allowed one (1) shift per week with pay to conduct Union business.
+Section 12.6 If the duly elected Union President of Local No. 1180 is elected from the EC unit, he/she shall be allowed one (1) shift per week with pay to conduct Union business.

-When elected President, the Employee shall inform his/her direct supervisor of which day of the week will be designated for the performance of Presidential duties.
+When elected President, the Employee shall discuss with his/her direct supervisor of which day of the week will be designated for the performance of Presidential duties.
 Subject to the approval of the President's direct supervisor, the President may request that the day be changed or to split up the shift in half over two (2) days.

 In addition to the one (1) day of Union business provided, the Union President shall be allowed up to one (1) hour of Union Business time per day to return phone calls and e-mails provided that the President has not been absent from the work area that day for any reason not related to their work duties and including other Union responsibilities.
 The additional hour may be split at the discretion of the supervisor and may be cancelled based on staffing and or other emergencies.
 Prior to using paid time, the Union President must request authorization from the direct supervisor.

 This one (1) shift per week availability shall also apply to the Vice-President, in addition to other hours allocated, if it is clearly necessary for him/her to assume the duties of the President due to absence of the President for periods in excess of four (4) consecutive workdays and upon proper forty-eight (48) hour pre-notification (when possible) to Employer in writing.
 The Union President may use this one (1) shift to conduct grievance investigations or any other Union related activities.
 It is understood by the parties this one (1) shift is in addition to time permitted the Union President to attend formal collective bargaining sessions.

 In the event a holiday falls on the designated Union business day of the President or Vice President, the President or Vice President shall be provided an additional one-half shift of Union business during the holiday work week to be designated by the Employee’s supervisor in order to ensure proper staffing for the work week.
 It is the duty of the President or the Vice President to notify their immediate supervisor of the need to change the designated Union business day at least sixty (60) days in advance.

+Section 12.7 It is understood that the Union President will maintain any applicable licenses or certifications required of their position and will attend any required training(s), as determined by management.
+It is also understood that the President will return to his/her normal work assignment based upon operational needs or in the event of a declared emergency, until such a time as the emergency has officially been declared concluded.
+Failure to report to work upon request by management, based upon these provisions as listed in Section 12, could result in disciplinary review.

-Section 12.7 In view of Section 12.6 above, the City will attempt to assign the President to a normal Monday through Friday work schedule.
+Section 12.8 In view of Section 12.6 above, the City will attempt to assign the President to a normal Monday through Friday work schedule.
 Availability of shift, training and skills of the Union President shall be factors considered by the City in making such a shift assignment decision.